andref2015/embed-gt-tools/README.md

 ```

-3. Copy-paste your `toolEmbeddings.js` code in your GuidedTrack custom service.
+1. That's it!
+Copy-paste your `toolEmbeddings.js` output code at the end of your GuidedTrack custom service.
+See [`customService.js`](customService.js) for an example implementation (you will see it has the embeddings pasted at the end).

 ## Using customService.js
 - Use it as a template for your GuidedTrack custom service.
 Ensure `toolEmbeddings` is in scope (e.g., paste the generated array from toolEmbeddings.js into your custom service).